-Dr Macken is currently Chair of Kiwibank and Deputy Chair of the Tamaki Redevelopment Company.
-She is also a member of the New Zealand Treasury's Advisory Board.
+Dr Macken is currently Chair of Kiwibank, Deputy Chair of the Tamaki Redevelopment Company and Chair of Spa Electrics Pty (Australia).

-Richard Leggat brings to the board 30 years of experience across manufacturing, sales and marketing, and financial management in a range of industries.
+Richard Leggat brings to the board 30 years of experience across manufacturing, sales, marketing and financial management in a range of industries.

-For the past three years Richard has been a full time director with positions on a number of government and sporting organisations.
-Amongst his positions Richard is a Director of Tourism NZ, Education NZ, NZ Post, Chair of the NZ Cycle Trail, Director of Cycling NZ and Director of SnowSports NZ.
+For the past seven years Richard has been a full-time director with positions on a range of public, private and sporting organisations.
+Richard is currently a Director of Warren and Mahoney Chair of Kiwis for Kiwi, Chair of the NZ Cycle Trail, Director of Winter Games NZ and Director of SnowSports NZ.

 Martin Udale has more than 30 years’ experience in commercial and residential property development and investment in UK, Australia and New Zealand.
-Before moving to New Zealand in 2003, Martin spent 22 years working in the Australian property markets holdings senior roles in a number of organisations.
+Before moving to New Zealand in 2003, Martin spent 22 years working in the Australian property markets, holding senior roles in several organisations.

-Martin’s interests lie in the areas of business and how property works for it; urban strategy and city development; urban regeneration and major projects; developing successful partnership models for public and private sector participation; and, institutional transformation.
+Martin’s interests lie in business and how property works for it, urban strategy and city development, urban regeneration and major projects, developing successful partnership models for public and private sector participation and institutional transformation.